apify/apify-docs/docs/actors/development/state_persistence.md

 ---
 title: State persistence
-description: Documentation of Apify actors - persisting your actor's state.
+description: Maintain your actor's state in case it needs to be restarted.
+Learn how to protect your actor or task run in case of server shutdown with a code example.
 paths:
     - actor/development/state-persistence
     - actors/development/state-persistence